-Out of the water, Sennen is home to restaurants, galleries and shops which you can dip in and out of, plus a 150-year old lifeboat station that is open to visitors in summer.
+Out of the water, find self-catering holiday cottages in Sennen along with restaurants, galleries and shops which you can dip in and out of, plus a 150-year old lifeboat station that is open to visitors in summer.

 The Pedn-men-du promontory protects the cove from the westerly Atlantic gales, and is THE spot to storm watch in the winter or popular with climbers in the warmer months.
 From here you can walk the stunning 1.3 mile walk to the UK’s most south-westerly point, Lands End, spotting shipwrecks on route.
 Or head the other direction to St Just and eventually St Ives for tough walks and sweeping drives.